 DCL Compute Grants

-Unfortunately, many people with brilliant ideas for cutting edge research are held back by a lack of infrastructure.
+Unfortunately, many people with brilliant ideas for cutting edge research are held back by a lack of resources.
 Distributed Compute Labs works with its partners to scavenge compute and donate it to ambitious projects.
 As a community, DCL wants to see a world where no good idea has to be scaled back because of a lack of hardware.
 If you need help, contact us today!